Suyashkharat/Grocery_apk/README.md

-elcome to the Grocery App developed in Kotlin for Android! 🛒📱
+Welcome to the Grocery App developed in Kotlin for Android! 🛒📱

 Grocery App